BitcoinDesign/Guide/guide/case-studies/savings-account.md

 # Savings account

-In this section, we are looking at a product that is meant to be a replacement for what a bank would call a [savings]({{ '/guide/designing-products/personal-finance/#savings' | relative_url }}) account where the user might store wealth long term.
+In this case study, we are looking at a product that is meant to balance daily spending with what a bank would call a [savings]({{ '/guide/designing-products/personal-finance/#savings' | relative_url }}) account where the user might store wealth long term.
 Safeguards against loss will be a higher priority than with a frequent spending product, and we might therefore accept more friction both when setting up the wallet and when transacting.
 If users have no prior Bitcoin knowledge we should expect to spend a significant effort educating them to put them in a position to safely operate the wallet product.

-The following prototype includes initial onboarding, sending bitcoin, and key recovery, which are explained in detail further down.
+The following prototype includes initial onboarding, sending bitcoin, and key recovery, which are explained in detail further below.

 {% include prototype.html
    link = "https://www.figma.com/proto/hwispqET5MzsKUpn3i9iqD/Savings-account-case-study?page-id=1%3A55973&node-id=1%3A55974&viewport=-304%2C225%2C0.19710054993629456&scaling=scale-down&starting-point-node-id=1%3A55974&show-proto-sidebar=1"